sam-caldwell/adrestia-getting-started/README.md

     * Todo: Add a git hook to require all commits to first pass linting.
-* We have used your answers to the initialization questions to setup your project so setup.py and other tooling uses the same information all the time..and you don't have to maintain it separately.
+* We have used your answers to the initialization questions to setup your project so setup.py and other tooling uses the same information all the time (and you don't have to maintain it separately down the road).
 * We have committed your initial state.